 Laparoscopic colon resection offers effective treatment for serious colorectal conditions with minimal body trauma, allowing patients to experience improved quality of life with smaller scars and faster overall recovery.

-This minimally invasive procedure reconnects the bowel after a temporary colostomy, eliminating the need for an external collection bag and restoring normal bowel function through the natural pathway.
+This minimally invasive surgical procedure reconnects the bowel after a temporary colostomy, eliminating the need for an external ostomy bag and restoring normal bowel function through the natural pathway.

 Using several small incisions (typically 0.5-1.5 cm each) plus an incision around the stoma site, your surgeon inserts a camera and specialized instruments to access the disconnected portions of the intestine.
 The surgeon carefully frees the bowel ends from surrounding tissue, removes the stoma, and precisely reconnects the intestinal sections to reestablish continuity.
 The entire procedure typically takes 2-3 hours under general anesthesia.